-Random Staff Interviews - Staff said they are required to take any verbal, written, anonymous or third-party report.
-When they receive a verbal report, they are required to document the report and the steps they follow providing the information as required in a written incident report.
+Staff Interviews - Staff said they are required to take any verbal, written, anonymous or third-party report.
+When they receive a verbal report, they are required to document that report and the steps they followed conveying the information as required in a written incident report.
 This report must be turned in immediately or prior to leaving the shift.

-Inmate Interviews - Inmates said they can make a report privately by calling the PREA hotline from the offender phones or on their tablet or telling their Case Manager.
+Inmate Interviews - Inmates said they can make a report privately by calling the PREA hotline or telling their Case Manager.